Asia Cup

-The Asian Cricket Council Asia Cup is a men's One Day International, Limited-overs (50 overs) and Twenty20 International cricket tournament.
-It was established in 1983 when the Asian Cricket Council was founded as a measure to promote goodwill between Asian countries.
-It was originally scheduled to be held every two years.
-The Asia Cup is the only continental championship in cricket and the winning team becomes the champion of Asia.
-It alternates every 2-years between ODI, 50 overs and T20I formats.

-The first Asia Cup was held in 1984 in Sharjah in the United Arab Emirates where the council's offices were based (until 1995).
-India boycotted the 1986 tournament due to strained cricketing relations with Sri Lanka.
-Pakistan boycotted the 1990–91 tournament due to strained political relations with India and the 1993 tournament was cancelled for the same reason.
-The ACC announced that the tournament would be held biennially from 2009 onwards.
-The ICC has ruled that all games played in the Asia Cup have official ODI status.
+The Men's Asia Cup is a biennial cricket tournament organized by the Asian Cricket Council.
+It features senior men's national teams from Asian member countries and determines the continental cricket champion of Asia.
+The tournament was established in 1983, coinciding with the formation of the Asian Cricket Council, as an effort to promote goodwill among Asian countries through cricket.
+India boycotted the 1986 edition due to strained cricketing relations with Sri Lanka, while Pakistan withdrew from the 1990–91 edition because of political tensions with India.
+The 1993 tournament was also cancelled for similar reasons.
+The ACC later announced that the event would be held biennially starting from 2009.
+The ICC recognizes all Asia Cup matches as official ODI games.

 After downsizing the Asian Cricket Council in 2015, it was announced by the ICC that Asia Cup events from 2016 would be played on a rotation basis between One Day International and Twenty20 International format, on the basis of the format of upcoming world events.
 As a result, the 2016 event was the first event played in the T20I format and functioned as a preparatory tournament ahead of the 2016 ICC World Twenty20.

-India, with seven titles (six ODI and one T20I), is the most successful team in the tournament.
-Sri Lanka is the second most successful team, with six.
-Sri Lanka has played the most Asia Cups (14) followed by India, Pakistan and Bangladesh who have played 13 each.
+India, with nine titles (seven ODI and two T20I), is the most successful team in the tournament.
+Sri Lanka is the second most successful team with six titles (five ODI and one T20I), while Pakistan have won two.
+Sri Lanka has participated in the most Asia Cups (17), followed by India, Pakistan, and Bangladesh (16 each).

 History

-1984–1988
+1980s

-The first edition of the Rothmans Asia Cup was held in 1984 in Sharjah, UAE, the location of the headquarters of the newly formed Asian Cricket Council.
-The tournament was a round-robin tournament among India, Sri Lanka and Pakistan.
-The first match was between Pakistan and the new ICC member Sri Lanka.
-India won this tournament with two victories, Sri Lanka were the runners up in the tournament with a single victory over Pakistan, while Pakistan went home without winning any of its two games.
+The inaugural edition of the Rothmans Asia Cup took place in Sharjah, UAE, in 1984, coinciding with the establishment of the Asian Cricket Council headquartered in the same city.
+The event featured a round-robin format between India, Sri Lanka, and Pakistan.
+India won both its matches to claim the first title, while Sri Lanka finished second after defeating Pakistan.

-Sri Lanka was the host for the second edition in 1986.
-India pulled out of the tournament due to soured cricketing relations with Sri Lanka after a controversial series in Sri Lanka the previous year.
-Bangladesh was included for the first time.
-Sri Lanka won the tournament beating Pakistan in the final.
+Sri Lanka hosted the second edition in 1986.
+India withdrew from the tournament due to strained cricketing relations with Sri Lanka after a controversial series the previous year.
+Bangladesh participated for the first time.
+Sri Lanka won the tournament by defeating Pakistan in the final.

-The third edition, in 1988, was held in Bangladesh, the first time a multi-national cricket tournament was held there.
-In the final, India beat Sri Lanka by 6 wickets to win their second Asia Cup.
+The third edition, in 1988, was held in Bangladesh, marking the first time a multi-national cricket tournament was staged there.
+In the final, India beat Sri Lanka by six wickets to claim their second Asia Cup.